roryl/zsx/README.md

 # Features

-ZSX upgrades standard links, forms and buttons to make server rendered applications more responsive user friendly.
+ZSX upgrades links, forms and buttons to make server rendered applications more responsive and user friendly.

-There are three categories that ZSX progressively enhances the browser experience: *Page Fragment Updates*, *Enhanced Visual Fidelity*, and *Navigation & State Management*.
+There are three areas of improvement that ZSX adds to browsers: *Page Fragment Updates*, *Enhanced Visual Fidelity*, and *Navigation & State Management*.
 Together these features allow developers to build slick and sophisticated application experiences with just HTML markup.

 **Page Fragment Updates**: *Manage partial updates to the DOM without full page reloads*